-Ladder Up offers free tax preparation and electronic filing to help low- to moderate-income taxpayers secure valuable tax refunds.
-By engaging over 700 volunteers each year, Ladder Up provides free tax help to clients at 13 service locations, mostly in the Chicagoland area.
+Ladder Up offers free tax preparation and electronic filing to help low- to moderateincome taxpayers secure valuable tax refunds.
+By engaging over 900 volunteers each year, Ladder Up provides free tax help to clients at 12 service locations in the Chicago area.